runtimeverification/k/k-distribution/k-tutorial/1_basic/04_disambiguation/README.md

 In this lesson you will learn how to use K's built-in features to transform an ambiguous grammar into an unambiguous one that expresses the intended AST.
-You will learn how to define a precedence order on operators and associativity directions for them.
+You will learn how to define the precedence and associativity of operators and how to favor certain parses over others.

 ## Priority blocks